What Are Common Challenges Faced by a Coach?

 Well, the issue of accountability for actions assumes a lot of significance in the outcome of the coaching process.
 Having a great plan is not enough – it has to be executed well too!
 Many coaches make the mistake of not assigning accountability to the client right at the outset or they themselves take on the role of the accountability partner or they decide for the client what their accountability should be like.

 The workable option lies somewhere in between.
 Avoid telling your client what their responsibility is and instead, work with them to help them arrive at what accountability looks like to them.
 Taking on burdens that aren’t yours will only pile up unnecessary pressure on you as a coach.
 Convey that the accountability for taking action steps rests with the client and is ably supported by the coach.
+This is one of the key challenges coaches face in ensuring successful outcomes.

 4. Spoon-feeding solutions to the client